 The ATC form must be submitted to Graduate Studies after completion of 18 units toward the degree and no later than the semester prior to beginning the Culminating Experience.
 The Advancement to Candidacy (ATC) form must be approved by the graduate major advisor and the graduate coordinator/department chair.
 On approval of the ATC, the student is advanced to candidacy or classified status.

 Culminating Experience Requirements

 Students must file a Proposal for Culminating Experience that has been approved by program faculty.
 This form must be submitted subsequent to or simultaneous with the ATC.
-Students are not permitted to enroll in a Culminating Experience course (894, 895, 896, 898) until both of these forms have been approved by Graduate Studies.
-A Report of Completion of the Culminating Experience and/or Receipt for Thesis or Written Creative Work must be submitted or amended by the deadline date in order for the student to graduate in the semester of submission.
+Students are not permitted to enroll in a Culminating Experience course (SPED 894, 895, 896, 898) until both of these forms have been approved by Graduate Studies.
+A Report of Completion of the Culminating Experience and/or Receipt for Thesis or Creative Work Project must be submitted or amended by the deadline date in order for the student to graduate in the semester of submission.
 Consult the deadline calendar for graduate students.